Frank Tracz

-Dr. Frank Tracz is the current director of bands at Kansas State University, serving since 1993.
+Francis Carl Tracz, Jr. (/en/; born January 18, 1956) is an American band conductor, educator, and pedagogue.
+From 1993 to 2026 he served as the director of bands at Kansas State University.
 He serves as the head director of the Kansas State University Marching Band and director of the K-State Wind Ensemble.
 Under his direction, the marching band was awarded the Sudler Trophy, an honor given to collegiate marching bands that demonstrate the highest musical standards.

 Early life

-Tracz was born in January 1956 in Cleveland, Ohio.
+Tracz was born on January 18, 1956 in Cleveland, Ohio to Frank and Irene Tracz.
 He attended Brooklyn High School, where he participated in numerous extracurriculars, including band.

 Education

 Tracz received his B.M.E from The Ohio State University, where he marched on the drum line.
 He then went on to receive his Masters degree at the University of Wisconsin.
-After a stint of teaching high school band, he returned to The Ohio State University to receive his doctorate degree in 1987.
+He returned to The Ohio State University to receive his doctorate degree in 1987, where he studied conducting with Craig Kirchhoff, music education with A. Peter Costanza and Jere Forsyth, and marching band techniques with Jon A. Woods.

 Career

+After finishing his master's degree, he taught band at West Geauga High School in Chesterland, Ohio from 1980 to 1984.

+After completing his doctorate, he served as assistant director of bands at Syracuse University from 1987 to 1991 and later as director of bands at Morehead State University from 1991 to 1993 before being hired by Kansas State University.

 Kansas State University

 Tracz became the director of bands at Kansas State University in 1993.

+In 2023, construction of the Tracz Family Band Hall was completed.
+The band hall, named after Tracz, became the new facility for the marching band.

+On August 11, 2025, Tracz announced during the pre-season marching band camp that he will retire at the end of the 2025-2026 school year.
+On December 14, 2025, Tracz announced that Dr. Alexander Wimmer, associate director of bands at Kansas State University and a former student of Tracz, will succeed him as director of bands.

+Controversy

 In 2015, Tracz received a one-game suspension when the band's formation of the Starship Enterprise crashing into the Kansas Jayhawks mascot resembled a penis.
 He defended the formation while also apologizing for its "misinterpretation", stating that he had "absolutely no disrespect or malice toward the University of Kansas."
-In 2025, Tracz announced that he will retire at the end of the 2025-2026 school year.

-In 2023, construction of the Tracz Family Band Hall was completed.
-The band hall, named after Tracz, became the new facility for the marching band.
+Personal life

+Tracz and his wife Geralyn live in Manhattan, Kansas.
+They have three children and one grandchild.